Steven-Rooney/Ardino-Modem/README.md

-# Adrduno-Modem
+# Ardino-Modem
-transmitt bianry in forms of frequency in binary form to another Arduino and have it recieved and translated
+transmit bianry in forms of frequency in binary form to another Arduino and have it recieved and translated